AdadotTeam/vscode-reactions/README.md

 > Add emoji reactions, even with comments, to any Git repo!
 React and see others
 > reactions to any piece of code straight from your IDE.

-Code Reactions is an open-source extension for Visual Studio Code, made with love with a mind to give back to the community.
+Code Reactions is an open-source extension for Visual Studio Code, made to give back to the community.

-You see some nice piece of code?
-Now you can add a 👍, or maybe a 😍 if you loved it so much.
+You saw some nice piece of code?
+Now you can add a 👍, or maybe even a 😍 and spread the love.

-This sees like it might be a bug there?
-Give it a 🐛 with a comment on your finding and come back to fix it.
+It seems like there might be a bug there?
+Give it a 🐛 with a comment on your finding and come back to fix it when you get the chance.

-This code really has a smell...
-I think it might justify a 💩.
-We should at some point come around to scooping all of these.
+This code feels like it has quite a smell...
+You think it might justify a 💩?
+Leave it there and bring the team around to help you scoop all of these.

-We give you the ability to react the code, you decide how to use it!
+We give you the ability to react to any code, you decide how to use it!

 ## Features and how to use